 Aside: I am part of that local small efforts and insect saving!
 I put water out in completely non-cat areas for birds everyday, in our 5 year drought, and many other animals…and insects…also stop by.

 All rights reserved, and content, especially and including cartoons, is copyrighted and protected. ©Donna Barstow 2017.
+My first book (chocolate) and my second book (dating) are still available!
 And you can Like me on Facebook to get notified of new cartoons as soon as I post them.